Mjkp/PathFinding3D/README.md

 * penalty value for semi-walkable region

 ### Application
-This script can be used for multi-agent path finding simulation when the position of the target is predefined
+* This script can be used for multi-agent path finding simulation when the position of the target is predefined

+### Note
+* no smoothing value and curvature path is applied in this project due to its voxel environment

+### Unity images
 ![](unityImage_1.jpeg)

+* the black voxels represents obstacle and light brown represents semi-walkable regions

 ![](unityImage_2.jpeg)

+* parameters are adjustable from unity editor